Helsinki University Library: Key information

 About 1.9 million customers visit the Helsinki University Library annually.
 There are about 40,400 active borrowers per year, and of them 11,000 are new customers.

 Everyone has the right to use the library, and persons over the age of 15 who live in Finland have the right to borrow books.
 Electronic materials are available for use to all customers in the library facilities and for the university community also online.

 The library offers its customers wide collections of printed and electronic materials.
 There are altogether about 73.5 shelf-kilometres of printed books and journals.
 Printed materials are borrowed and renewed altogether 2.6 million times annually.
 There are about 33,000 licensed electronic journals and 356,000 electronic books available.

 The Meilahti Campus Library Terkko is the WHO Documentation Center in Finland.
 One of the European Documentation Centres in Finland is located in the Main Library in the Kaisa House.

-The Embassy of the United States to Finland maintains the American Resource Center, which operates in connection with the Helsinki University Library at the Kaisa House.